 - Facebook Groups – There are a large volume of groups available online within Facebook that are about gear buy, sell, and trading.

 - Craigslist – If you have a good Craigslist for your area you can score some pretty good deals from people who have bought new gear and are looking to liquidate older gear.

 - Reddit – There are lots of gear options on Reddit for ultralight to more normal gear if you are looking and prefer that site then there is choices available to acquire gear at less than full cost.

-This is where costs can be managed more by some planning, knowledge, and setup prior to starting on the trail.
-You will be spending less on food than if you were at home so if you can build in savings this drops costs.
+This is where costs can be managed more by some planning, knowledge, and setup before starting on the trail.
+You will be spending less on food than if you were at home, so if you can build in savings, this drops costs.

 - Meals, Snacks and Beverages – Prices vary, but you don’t want to rely on ramen the entire time to save a few bucks.
 You’ll want a variety of high-calorie meals and snacks to fuel your hike.

 - Shipping Costs on Resupply Boxes – Depending on where you live and how much you ship from home, this could be a big factor.
 Most thru-hikers resupply in town, especially because tastes and needs change along the way.